jackforevergreen/jackforevergreen/README.md

 - 👋 Hi, I’m @jackforevergreen
 - 👀 I’m interested in building a carbon calculator
-- 🌱 I’m currently learning Python, HTML, CSS, Java
+- 🌱 I’m currently learning React, Python, HTML, CSS, Java
 - 📫 How to reach me jack@forevergreen.earth
 <!---
 jackforevergreen/jackforevergreen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.